aws/awsui-documentation/components/button-dropdown.md

 > Enabling this property will allow the dropdown to extend beyond its parent, using fixed positioning and
 > [React Portals](https://reactjs.org/docs/portals.html).
 Enable this setting if you need the dropdown
 > to ignore overflow: hidden or scroll parents, such as in a split view layout.
-> We do not recommend enabling this property if you don't have this requirement.
-There is a known issue with
+> We do not recommend enabling this property if you don't have this requirement, because there is a known issue with
 > the '[aria-owns](https://a11ysupport.io/tech/aria/aria-owns_attribute)' attribute in Safari with VoiceOver that
 > prevents VO specific controls (CTRL+OPT+Left/Right) from entering a dropdown on Safari due to its position in the DOM.
 > Fixed positioning also results in slight visible lag when scrolling complex pages.
 Use with discretion.